Spirit of Place

-These sites, whether they be ancient structures placed by our ancestors or natural places such as wells, springs, or trees need to be treated with respect; as we have seen on the Ancestors page, human consciousness and activity has a far greater affect than most would credit.
-If a sacred site is treated with the due respect that it commands then the Anima Loci is likely to be strengthened, if not it will be diminished and potentially even totally destroyed.
+Sacred sites, whether they be ancient structures placed by our ancestors or natural places such as wells, springs, or trees need to be treated with respect.
+As we have seen on the Ancestors page, human consciousness and activity has a far greater affect than most would credit.
+If a sacred site is treated with the due respect that it commands then the Anima Loci is likely to be strengthened.
+If not it will be diminished and potentially may even fade.

 An article that you may find of interest – ‘Working at Ancient Sacred Sites: Use or Abuse’ by Andy Norfolk